Connect with others who understand.

 Toes Peeling in Strips: Is It Psoriasis Related?

-Medically reviewed by Kevin Berman, M.D., Ph.D.
+Medically reviewed by Steven Devos, M.D., Ph.D.

 Written by Ted Samson

 If you’re living with psoriasis, you may sometimes discover you’ve developed skin symptoms you hadn’t seen before.
-In turn, you may wonder if that symptom is related to psoriasis or to some other condition.
+In turn, you may wonder if that symptom is related to psoriasis or some other condition.
 After all, psoriasis and other unrelated conditions can have similar symptoms, including plaques (patches of thick skin), flaky skin, and itchiness.

 In this article, we’ll look at why psoriasis may cause the skin on your toes to peel, other possible causes of skin peeling from the toes, and what you can do to treat this symptom.